 If there’s one other place that ought to be on your S.F. itinerary, it’s Alcatraz.
 Aptly known as The Rock, this was America’s most notorious prison from 1934 until 1963.
 Now preserved as a historical park, the island is worth a visit as much for the views of San Francisco as for its grim past.
 To reach Alcatraz, take one of the ferries that leave throughout the day from Pier 41 at the east end of Fisherman’s Wharf.

-San Francisco is one of the few cities on the West Coast where you really don’t need a car, since distances are short and public transportation is quite extensive; the grid street plan makes it easy to find your way around.
-San Francisco’s Municipal Railway (“Muni”; 415/673-6864) network of public transit buses, trams, and cable cars will take you all over the city.
+San Francisco is one of the few cities on the West Coast where you don’t need a car, since distances are short and public transportation is quite extensive; the grid street plan makes it easy to find your way around.
+San Francisco’s Municipal Railway (Muni; 415/673-6864 or 311) network of public transit buses, trams, and cable cars will take you all over the city.

 The only problem for visitors in San Francisco is deciding where to eat–there are so many great places that choosing among them can be a painful process.
-For breakfast, Sears Fine Foods (439 Powell St., 415/986-0700) on Union Square is a local institution, as is the upscale Fog City (1300 Battery St., 415/982-2000), which serves gourmet comfort food (and the world’s best French toast on weekends).
-Two more S.F. culinary landmarks are the Swan Oyster Depot (1517 Polk St., 415/673-1101 or 415/673-2757, Mon.-Sat. till 5:30pm only), a half block north of the California Street cable car, a simple oyster bar serving the city’s freshest shellfish and coldest Anchor Steam beer; and Sam’s Grill (374 Bush St., 415/421-0594), downtown, with incredible grilled meat and fish dishes, melt-in-your-mouth shoestring fries, and ancient-looking 1930s wooden booths that seem like set pieces from a Sam Spade mystery.
+For breakfast, Sears Fine Foods (439 Powell St., 415/986-0700) on Union Square is a local institution.
+Two more SF culinary landmarks are the Swan Oyster Depot (1517 Polk St., 415/673-1101 or 415/673-2757, Mon.-Sat.
+8am-5:30pm, food service 10:30am-4:45pm), a half block north of the California Street cable car, a simple oyster bar serving the city’s freshest shellfish and coldest Anchor Steam beer; and Sam’s Grill & Seafood Restaurant (374 Bush St., 415/421-0594), downtown, with incredible grilled meat and fish dishes, melt-in-your-mouth shoestring fries, and ancient-looking 1930s wooden booths that seem like set pieces from a Sam Spade mystery.